If you don't know your ang bao from your lo hei then you're going to need our guide to all the traditions of Chinese New Year in Singapore…

 6. Bak kwa

-This air-dried meat delicacy is super popular Chinese New Year tradition here in Singapore and for deliciously good reason!
+This air-dried meat delicacy is a super popular Chinese New Year tradition here in Singapore, and for deliciously good reason!
 Order online during Chinese New Year to bag yourself this treat.
 It’s also a popular gift during the festive season for friends and family for its reputation as a luxury food and its deep red colour, symbolising good luck.

 7. Pineapple tarts / ong lei